Do I have to pay tuition fees to study at HHP?

 Are there opportunities for funding?

 A: Yes, there are a number of possibilities for scholarships and student loans.
 The Graduate School offers a competitive scholarship for international students of excellence (known as an AMS scholarship), and there are special student loan services offered by the UvA to students from the United States and Canada.
-Check with the Graduate School for more information.
+Check with the Graduate School of Humanities for more information.

 I don’t speak any Dutch.
 Can I manage your courses with English?